01 Jun Foot and Ankle pain slowing you down?

-Our feet and ankles are the most neglected area of the body and are often the last thing we consider taking care of.
-Our feet are one of the most important parts of the body.
+Our feet are one of the most important parts of the body and often most neglected one.
 Have you ever thought about the important role your feet play in your daily life?
 If you are inhibited from walking correctly because of pain, your quality of life can be dramatically affected.

 The human foot is a strong and complex mechanical structure containing 26 bones, 33 joints and more than a hundred muscles, tendons, and ligaments.
 It is the foundation in which we stand, walk and run and if it breaks down it can have a major effect on the entire body’s system.
 The movement and biomechanics of the body work in a synergistic way, if one part is not working, problems in the entire chain can manifest.
 We often see foot function playing a key role in knee, hip and back problems.